|Practical Computer Advice

 - Those that will put up a message to complain that you're using an ad blocker, but after you click to acknowledge it, the site will work just fine.

-- Those that will put up a message completely refusing to let you in or read their content until you either make an exception for their site.
+- Those that will put up a message completely refusing to let you in or read their content until you either make an exception for their site (which is a reasonable workaround) or disable your ad blocker entirely (which I do not recommend).

 - You can choose to add that site to your ad blocker's "whitelist," refresh the page, and the site will then let you in and work fine.
 When you're done, you can either leave it on your whitelist, or remove it as you see fit.